BradHutchings/Mmojo-Server-v2/instructions/llama-server/502-Prepare-to-Test.md

 ---
 ### Optional: Choose CPU Threads
-By default, Mmojo Server will use half of the CPU threads available.
+By default, llama-server will use half of the CPU threads available.
 For benchmarking, you may want to set a different value.

 Use default &mdash; half of available threads:
 ```